 Every day, people, companies, foundations, entities and institutions decide to stand beside EMERGENCY’s medics, nurses and workers, abroad and in Italy.

-We decided to publish a sustainability report with the main objective of bringing an additional layer of transparency to the daily activities that we are able to carry out thanks to their support.
+We decided to publish a sustainability report with the main objective of bringing an additional layer of transparency to the daily activities that we are able to carry out thanks to their support: We consider it an indispensable tool to hold ourselves accountable in a transparent manner not only to our stakeholders, but also to all those who are interested in knowing more about us, about how we work and why we are proud to be able to contribute in this way to a more equal and dignified society for all, without exception.

 In this way, we can ensure the continuation of our medical work and the promotion, through events and initiatives, of a culture of peace, solidarity and respect for human rights.